Tyrn/wei/the-insider-en.typ

 hundred  people and the prince was called  a  prince no longer  but  he  was rather called  a  bandit.
-When  the  prince heard  that  nothing was left of Khanalai's army, conducting  a siege on the capital, but  two barns of ashes and that the new masters - the people from the skies - were giving orders in the  capital, he was scared  and rushed in to beg for  peace.
+When  the  prince heard  that  nothing was left of Khanalai's army, conducting  a siege on the capital, but  two barns of ashes and that the new masters---the people from the skies---were giving orders in the  capital, he was scared  and rushed in to beg for  peace.
 The sovereign forgave  him and the people from the stars gave everybody a fancy can with a picture of meat in sauce drawn on it.
 Ashinik hid the can under his head and